unikorn-cloud/compute/README.md

 ## Overview

-The baremetal service is essentially a cut down version of the [Kubernetes service](https://github.com/unikorn-cloud/kubernetes) that provisions its own baremetal servers using hardware abstraction prvoided by the [Region service](https://github.com/unikorn-cloud/region).
+The baremetal service is essentially a cut down version of the [Kubernetes service](https://github.com/unikorn-cloud/kubernetes) that provisions its own baremetal servers using hardware abstraction provided by the [Region service](https://github.com/unikorn-cloud/region).

-Where possible, as the Baremetal service is very similar to the Kubernetes service, we must maintain type and API parity ot ease creation of UX tools and services.
+Where possible, as the Baremetal service is very similar to the Kubernetes service, we must maintain type and API parity to ease creation of UX tools and services.

 ## Installation

 ### Unikorn Prerequisites

-The use the Baremetal service you first need to install:
+To use the Baremetal service you first need to install:

 * [The identity service](https://github.com/unikorn-cloud/identity) to provide API authentication and authorization.
 * [The region service](https://github.com/unikorn-cloud/region) to provide provider agnostic cloud services (e.g. images, flavors and identity management).